helium/HIP/0000-Hex-Coverage-Limit.md

 |      2       |  .75X    |
 |    Fail      |   0X     |

+Please note, that the multiplier table above only affects the modeled coverage points that are given to each outdoor radio, and does not affect rewards distributed for the transfer of data.

 All outdoor radios that provide coverage to any res12 hex will be given a rank for each res12 hex they provide coverage in based on the following potential attributes (note, this rank is only for a single res12 hex and not the entire radio):

 •Modeled Signal Strength

-•Start date that radio has sent at least one (1) heartbeat every 72 hours (only used as a tiebreaker if tie for attribute 1)

-Ranking attribute 2 (Heartbeat Streak Date) will only be used when there is a tie for two or more radios for the proceeding attribute.

-Please note, that the multiplier table above only affects the modeled coverage points that are given to each outdoor radio, and does not affect rewards distributed for the transfer of data.
+•Heartbeat Steak - The Heartbeat Streak is the length of time that has elapsed since the first heartbeat of that radio at its current location, that has had at least 1 heartbeat every 72 hours.
+If a radio does not produce at least one (1) heartbeat over 72 consecutive hours, the streak is reset.
+This attribute is only used as a tiebreaker in instances where two or more radios tie for Modeled Signal Strength.
+If somehow, two or more radios tie both Modeled Signal Strength and Heartbeat Streak, the radio to be ranked will be randomly selected every epoch.

 See the example below of how this HIP would affect a deployment of five (5) outdoor radios that provide modeled coverage to the same res12 hex: